Mamoru1234/Settings/README.md

 - ilog - normal import of logger(2 lines)
 - cwrp componentWillReceiveProps

-NOTE: Cassandra take some time for start up: use `docker logs cassandra` for control progress
+NOTE: Cassandra take some time for start up: use `docker logs -f cassandra` for control progress